shilpagopi/ML/Recap/Word Embeddings.md

 So then we factorize this matrix to yield a lower-dimensional (word x features) matrix, where each row now yields a vector representation for the corresponding word.
 In general, this is done by minimizing a “reconstruction loss”.
 This loss tries to find the lower-dimensional representations which can explain most of the variance in the high-dimensional data.

 (Words x Context) = (Words x Features) * (Features x Context)

+### FastText
+FastText (based on Word2Vec) is word-fragment based and can usually handle unseen words, although it still generates one vector per word.

+### Elmo
+Elmo is purely character-based, providing vectors for each character that can combined through a deep learning model or simply averaged to get a word vector (edit: the off-the-shelf implementation gives whole-word vectors like this already).

+### Bert
+BERT has it's own method of chunking unrecognized words into ngrams it recognizes (e.g. circumlocution might be broken into "circum", "locu" and "tion"), and these ngrams can be averaged into whole-word vectors.